varsha5595/GITS/README.md

 This repository is made for CSC 510 Software Engineering Course at NC State University.

-## experimentation setup for phase 3
+## Experimentation setup for phase 3

 This project aims to ease the developers efforts while interacting with version control system Git.
 Here are few motivation points behind coming up with this idea: